- About the shop

 Does having a shop make it easier for developers to get permission to build more houses?

-We sought the advice of B&NES Planning Policy Team, Councillor Sally Davis, and Parish Council Chairman Martin Carter to get the facts.
+We sought the advice of B&NES Planning Policy Team, our local Ward Councillor, and Farmborough Parish Council to get the facts.
 The conclusion is that it will not affect the number of houses that can be built in the village and this is the full explanation as to why…

 Official written response from the B&NES Planning Policy Team: